-Sarah Haight is the assistant director for the Ascend Network and outreach at Ascend at the Aspen Institute.
+Sarah Haight is the associate director for the Ascend Network and outreach at Ascend at the Aspen Institute.
 The Aspen Institute’s mission is to foster leadership based on enduring values and to provide a nonpartisan venue for dealing with critical issues.
 Ascend is a policy program of the Institute and a hub for breakthrough ideas and collaborations that move children and their parents toward educational success and economic security.

 At Ascend, Sarah manages the national Ascend Network; two-generation practice and technical assistance strategies; national convenings, including the 2Gen Practice Institute, ThinkXChange, and roundtables on key areas of 2Gen approaches; and directs programming of special projects, including managing the Aspen Family Prosperity Innovation Community.
 Prior to The Aspen Institute, Sarah worked as an editor and journalist at Conde Nast in New York City.
 She earned her Master of Social Work degree from the Silver School of Social Work at New York University and has worked as a therapist in direct-practice clinical settings with women with low incomes, with a focus on maternal mental health.
 She is licensed to practice social work in New York and the District of Columbia.
 She received her bachelor’s degree from Barnard College.